convertigo/convertigo-doc/operating-guide/using-convertigo-administration-console/index.md

 - **View** grants read access,
 - **Config** grants update/configuration rights.

+Each line of the matrix corresponds to a feature of the console (Home, Configuration, Connections, Projects, Certificates, Logs, FullSync, Cache, Scheduler, Symbols, Keys, Roles...).
+Since 8.4.2, the **Configuration** line controls access to the [Configuration](#configuration) page and its services precisely: **View** to consult the engine properties, **Config** to modify them.

 **4**.
 Optionally configure **Test Platform** mode (**No**, **View**, **Hidden**, **Private**).